victorock/ansible-role-ansible/README.md

-Ansible Role to Install KSM
+Ansible Role to Install Ansible
 =========

-Ansible role to install Kernel Same-Page Merging.
+Ansible role to install Ansible by Red Hat.

 Role Variables
 --------------